-In Samuel Coleridge’s famous poem Rime of the Ancient Mariner, a man adrift at sea looks out on the water and cries in frustration, “Water, water everywhere and not a drop to drink.”
-I think the modern finance version of this anguish could easily be “Data, data everywhere and not a sec to think.”
+In Samuel Coleridge’s famous poem, Rime of the Ancient Mariner, a man adrift at sea looks out on the water and cries in frustration, “Water, water everywhere and not a drop to drink.”
+This feeling is one that modern day CFOs can certainly identify with, except an updated version might read, “Data, data everywhere, and not a sec to think.”

 These days, the amount of information that finance teams have access to can seem as daunting as the ocean did to people a couple of centuries ago.
 Vast, impenetrable, and apparently never-ending, you need a boat to even dream of conquering it.
 The modern-day version of a boat is the ability to access high end analytics.
 However, just as you need particular skills, knowledge, and intuition to sail a boat successfully, you also require a distinct skill set to extract and communicate the underlying meaning of your data.

 So, hop on board, and let’s take a look at five traits that enlightened finance leaders need to navigate the unruly seas of data.

 We’re not expecting you to gather around a campfire and tell ghost stories as in days of yore.
 We mean that, as any good storyteller would, you have to look beneath the surface of your figures and ask what’s going on: Why is revenue up (or down)?
 What caused the bump (or decline) in sales?
 Is Hamlet really mad or just pretending?
 You must look at the story behind your numbers and learn how to communicate them to department heads if you want to really deliver.

 Understanding your data and giving accurate forecasts is not enough, that’s the work of a mere journalist.
 Take your data analysis to Shakespearean heights by digging a little deeper and figuring out what narrative your numbers are telling.
 As a CFO (or storyteller) you should be able to create a compelling story that not only informs the rest of the company but also engages them and drives them forward.